 For example, if Damon drops a glass bottle on the floor and does not clean it up, Damon would be liable for the injuries caused to anyone who cut themselves on the glass.
 However, if a freak fire is somehow caused by sunlight that is magnified through the broken glass, it is arguable that Damon would not be liable for injuries caused by the fire because they are not a foreseeable type of harm that would flow from the negligent act.
 In other words, a fire is not a foreseeable result that might stem from leaving shards of glass on the ground.

 Unforeseeable Manner of Harm.
-A person who causes injury to another person is not liable for a superseding cause when the superseding cause itself was not foreseeable.
+A person who causes injury to another is not liable for a superseding cause when the superseding cause itself was not foreseeable.
 In such a situation, it is said that the superseding act breaks the causal chain between the initial negligent act and the injury.
-That means the person who committed the initial negligent act will be relieved of liability.
+That typically means the person who committed the initial negligent act will be relieved of liability.

 Other examples of superseding causes that are usually deemed unforeseeable: